 If I want to make something quick and easy for supper, this juicy salmon is it!
 It is so quick and easy to cook on a wood pellet grill.
 Mix the rub, put it on the salmon, and place it on the grill.
 Set the temperature, set the timer, and that's it!
 Super easy!

-Check out my Soy Maple Glazed Salmon and Honey Glazed Smoked Salmon for more pellet grill salmon recipes!
+Check out my Soy Maple Glazed Salmon and Honey Glazed Smoked Salmon for more smoked salmon recipes!

 Why a pellet grill?